Unit2795/LocalStack-Terraform-AWS-Lambda/README.md

 3. [Query your local REST API](./docs/query-your-api.md)

+## Key Files/Directories

+- 📁 /cdktf
+  - Terraform CDK code used to create and manage AWS resources
+- 📁 /docs
+  - Markdown documentation about the project
+- 📁 /lambda
+  - Very simple lambda function that returns a JSON object `{ message: 'Hello World' }` and `200` http status code
+- 📄.env.example
+  - File that contains LocalStack Pro key, copy this to a `.env` file
+- 📄main.tf
+  - Primary Terraform HCL file used to create and manage AWS resources

 ## Why do I need to have LocalStack Pro?

-Some functionality like UpdateIntegration for API Gateway is not currently available for the community edition of LocalStack.
+Some functionality like [UpdateIntegration](https://docs.localstack.cloud/references/coverage/coverage_apigatewayv2/#updateintegration) for API Gateway is not currently available for the community edition of LocalStack.
 It's possible to force the recreation of the API Gateway integration and get around this, but Pro includes a lot of other handy features, such as the [Resource Browser](https://docs.localstack.cloud/user-guide/web-application/resource-browser/) which is a web interface for browsing your LocalStack AWS resources.

-# Final Questions
-1. What sort of workflows is this setup good for?
-2. What are some of the limitations of this setup?
-3. Is it better to run the lambda manually or through LocalStack?